DiffGAN: A Test Generation Approach for Differential Testing of Deep Neural Networks for Image Analysis: Introduction

 To evaluate \textit{DiffGAN}, we constructed a benchmark consisting of eight pairs of models (16 DNN models) trained on two widely used image classification datasets.
 We compared its performance to \textit{DRfuzz}~\cite{you2023regression}, a SOTA differential testing baseline assuming the same testing budget.
 Our experimental results demonstrate that \textit{DiffGAN} significantly outperforms the baseline, generating on average four times more triggering inputs.
 Moreover, these inputs include a greater number of valid images and exhibit higher diversity, enabling a more comprehensive assessment of the models' behaviors.
 We further demonstrate an application of the triggering inputs generated by \textit{DiffGAN} through the development of a machine learning-based selection mechanism.
 This system uses a machine learning model to dynamically select between two classifiers, predicting which one will perform better based on the input characteristics.
 Our results show that training the selection model with inputs generated by \textit{DiffGAN} leads to significantly more accurate selections compared to those trained with inputs from the baseline approach.

 The main contributions of our paper are as follows:

 \begin{enumerate}

-\item We propose \textit{DiffGAN}, a novel, black-box test generation approach that leverages GANs and NSGA-II to find triggering inputs for differential testing of DNN models, enabling an exhaustive analysis of behavioral disagreements between models with similar accuracy levels.

-\item We perform a comprehensive evaluation on a benchmark of eight image classification model pairs, showing that \textit{DiffGAN} significantly outperforms the state-of-the-art baseline in generating more diverse and valid triggering inputs, given the same testing budget.

-\item We show that the triggering inputs generated by \textit{DiffGAN} can be used to train a machine learning-based mechanism to select the most accurate model based on input characteristics, leading to improved results when compared to models trained on data generated by the baseline.
-Model selection constitutes a very important application of differential testing.
+\item We propose \textit{DiffGAN}, a novel, black-box test generation approach that leverages GANs and NSGA-II to identify triggering inputs for differential testing of DNN models, enabling an exhaustive analysis of behavioral disagreements between models with similar accuracy levels. \item We perform a comprehensive evaluation on a benchmark of eight image classification model pairs, showing that \textit{DiffGAN} significantly outperforms the state-of-the-art baseline in generating more diverse and valid triggering inputs, given the same testing budget. \item We show that the triggering inputs generated by \textit{DiffGAN} can be used to train a machine learning-based mechanism to select the most accurate model based on input characteristics, leading to improved results when compared to models trained on data generated by the baseline.
+Model selection constitutes a very important application of differential testing. \item To support future research and reproducibility, we have made our source code and benchmark publicly available\footnote{\url{https://github.com/zohreh-aaa/Diff_testing_GAN}}.

 \end{enumerate}

 The remainder of this paper is structured as follows.
 In Section~\ref{Sec:Prob}, we define the research problem and outline the key assumptions underlying our approach.
 Section~\ref{Sec:Approach} details the methodology and design of our proposed solution.
 In Section~\ref{Sec:Evaluation}, we present the empirical evaluation.
 In Section~\ref{Sec:Results}, we report our results.
 Section~\ref{sec:Threats} discusses potential threats to the validity of our findings.
 Section~\ref{Sec:RW} reviews related works.
 Finally, Section~\ref{Sec:Conclusion} concludes our work.